AdobeDocs/certification.en/help/certifications/how-to-get-certified.md

 You can pay for your certification exam by voucher or credit card.
 To purchase an exam voucher go to: [Adobe Certification Voucher Center](https://market.xvoucher.com/adobe/global){target="_blank"}.

 You can apply the voucher code when you schedule your exam.
-If you have a discount, it will apply at checkout.
+If you have a discount, it is applied at checkout.

 >[!TAB Taking your exam]